milvus-io/pymilvus/orm/docs/source/install.rst

 Installing from source
 ======================

-This will install the latest PyMilvus ORM into your virtual environment.
+This will install the latest PyMilvus-ORM into your virtual environment.

 .. code-block:: shell